Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

 #.
 Select “OK” when the import is successful.

 #.
-Verify the Embassy Local Root CA certificate is in the “Certificates” folder.
+Verify your server's Local Root CA certificate is in the “Certificates” folder:

    .. figure:: /_static/images/ssl/windows/8_windows_successful_cert_install.png
     :width: 90%
     :alt: Successful cert install

-    Embassy Local Root CA imported into Certificate folder
+    Your server's unique `adjective-noun Local Root CA` is now imported into Certificate folder

 #.
 You can save the settings to the console if desired, or not by pressing `Yes` or `No`.
 The CA certificate will remain imported to the CA certificate store either way.